IBM/event-automation/_tutorials/ep-tutorial-5.md

 The operations team needs to remove duplicate events from the stock movements topic, for processing by systems that cannot behave idempotently.

-You can remove duplicate events by writing your Flink SQL with [custom nodes]({{ 'ep/nodes/custom' | relative_url}}).

 **Tip**: To learn more about deduplication, see the [Apache Flink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.18/docs/dev/table/sql/queries/deduplication/){:target="_blank"}.

-## Custom nodes
+## Deduplicate node

-You can leverage custom nodes to access advanced SQL capabilities and run complex queries.
-With support for the full range of Flink SQL syntax, you can configure and edit these nodes to meet your specific needs.
+You can remove duplicate events by using the [deduplicate node]({{ 'ep/nodes/processornodes#deduplicate' | relative_url}}).
+The deduplicate node provides a simpler, built-in way to remove duplicate events without having to write SQL yourself.

 ## Before you begin